 Emma Barrett Palmer, Founder

 Emma brings passion and creativity to the table, pushing at the boundaries of humanitarian and systems innovation.
 She is a skilled and creative facilitator, researcher, educator and leader.
-Her unique experiences in inclusive and participatory design and humanitarian innovation, enable people to live and work better together.
+Her unique experiences in inclusive and participatory design enable people to live and work better together.

 Consultant: Reframing Migration, from borders to horizons (Jan - June 2017), with Institute for Research and Innovation in Social Services, Scotland